 Is oyster sauce the same as hoisin sauce?

-Oyster sauce is a delicious dark-brown sauce accidentally discovered in South China in 1888.
+Oyster sauce is a delicious dark-brown sauce with a unique flavor accidentally discovered in South China in 1888.

 A certain chef in a restaurant was just boiling oysters, but as fate would have it, he forgot it.
 It was already a thick dark-brown consistency by the time he got back, which surprisingly tasted amazing.